linux-system-roles/mssql/README.md

   ```
 * Optional: You can provide further variables for the `fedora.linux_system_roles.ad_integration` role if you need.

-Optional: If you have already joined managed nodes to AD and you want to skip running the ad_integration role, you can set the [`mssql_ad_join`](#mssql_ad_join) variable to false and omit the `ad_integration_` variables.
+Optional: If you have already joined managed nodes to AD and you want to skip running the ad_integration role, you can set the [`mssql_ad_join`](#mssql_ad_join) variable to false.

 #### Prerequisites

 Ensure that your AD Server and Linux host meet the prerequisites for joining.
-For more information, see [Join SQL Server on a Linux host to an Active Directory domain](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-active-directory-join-domain?view=sql-server-ver15#prerequisites) and [Troubleshoot Active Directory authentication for SQL Server on Linux and containers](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-ad-auth-troubleshooting?view=sql-server-ver15) in Microsoft documetation.
+For more information, see [Join SQL Server on a Linux host to an Active Directory domain](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-active-directory-join-domain?view=sql-server-ver15#prerequisites) and [Troubleshoot Active Directory authentication for SQL Server on Linux and containers](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-ad-auth-troubleshooting?view=sql-server-ver15) in Microsoft documentation.

 #### Finishing AD Server Configuration